Last Updated: October 18, 2024

 • Federal Taxes

-LLCs are typically considered “pass-through entities,” meaning that the business itself typically doesn’t pay federal income tax on its profits.
+LLCs and PLLCs are typically considered “pass-through entities,” meaning that the business itself typically doesn’t pay federal income tax on its profits.
 Instead, the responsibility to pay income taxes falls only on the individual.
 This differs from a typical corporation, where profits are taxed at both the business level and the individual owners’ level.

 Single-member LLCs don’t have to file a separate federal return for their LLC.
 They report the LLC income on their personal income tax return (Form 1040).
 But LLCs with multiple members must file a separate information federal return for the LLC, Form 1065.
 Then each LLC member reports their share of the profits on Schedule K-1 and attaches it to their own personal federal tax return.